The Pulse of K-Entertainment

 #Hallyu#K-Culture#KOFICE#MCST#Creator Economy#K-Influencer

 South Korea just scaled its Ministry of Culture, Sports and Tourism-backed K-influencer program to 1,152 creators from 98 countries, turning what used to look like a niche Hallyu support project into a serious global distribution machine.
-According to The Korea Times, the seventh cohort will produce videos about Korean history, culture, and daily life, and the ministry is layering in AI training, expert consultations, workshops, and a formal launch event to sharpen execution.
+According to The Korea Times' May 7 report, the seventh cohort will produce videos about Korean history, culture, traditions, and daily life, and the ministry is layering in AI training, expert consultations, specialized lectures, and a formal launch event to sharpen execution.
 That matters because Korea is no longer betting only on blockbuster songs and bingeable dramas to carry the wave.
-It is building a repeatable creator network that can translate subway rides, regional festivals, neighborhood food, and everyday rituals into year-round social content for audiences who may never touch a fan cafe, buy an album, or stream a full series.
+It is building a repeatable creator network that can translate subway rides, regional festivals, neighborhood food, and everyday rituals into year-round social content for audiences who may never join an official fan community, buy an album, or stream a full series.

 The 1,152-person cohort is only half of the 2026 strategy

 Korea's 1,152-member K-influencer class is only one lane in a wider 2026 push, because a second program is already sending roughly 120 foreign creators across regional Korea through November.
 KOFICE and the culture ministry confirmed via KBS World that The Senses of K-Culture program will move participants through six rounds of field experiences in places including Jeonju, Pocheon, Boeun, Andong, Yeongju, Dangjin, Seosan, Goseong, and Sokcho.
-Aju Press framed the project as a deliberate attempt to widen Korea's brand story beyond K-pop and K-dramas and toward regional life, heritage, and slower forms of cultural discovery.
+KBS World's coverage makes clear the project is a deliberate attempt to widen Korea's brand story beyond K-pop and K-dramas and toward regional life, heritage, and slower forms of cultural discovery.
 Put those two programs together and the logic gets clear fast.
 One track scales creator volume globally.
 The other gives creators on-the-ground material that feels local, textured, and more useful than another generic Seoul montage.
+It also gives the ministry a measurable volume play instead of another soft-power slogan.

 The Senses of K-Culture destination grid highlights regional stops including Jeonju, Pocheon, Boeun, Andong, Seosan, and Goseong.